 Survival and Reproduction

-Reproductive strategies, like mass migrations (e.g., Christmas Island red crabs), ensure optimal breeding conditions, increasing offspring viability and population growth.
+Reproduction strategies: Reproductive strategies, such as mass migrations (e.g., Christmas Island red crabs), secure favorable breeding conditions, further augmenting the survival of offspring and population growth.

 Ecological Impact